 - The diploma is awarded to students who gain at least 24 points.

 - case-study questions

 - artistic performances

-Page 19 on the below mentioned link has a sample transcript in order to give an idea of conversion of IB grades into percentage.
+Page 20-23 of the below-mentioned link has a sample transcript in order to give an idea of conversion of IB grades into the percentage.